South Australian prisons success

-Just Us is a newspaper for people in the prison and mental health systems in Australia and New Zealand to help them make informed decisions in state and federal elections.
-The 8th edition of Just Us has been launched and is currently being circulated across Australia.
+Just Us is a newspaper for people in the prison and mental health systems in Australia and New Zealand designed to aid patients and prisoners in making informed decisions in state and federal elections.
 Just Us is the only newspaper in Australia that is distributed to prisons and locked hospitals, as well as to judges, magistrates and Members of Parliament in every jurisdiction in Australia.
-The history is one of successful struggle to retain political and community rights for the most excluded.
-It is an exercise in social inclusion, ensuring that everyone feels involved in the creation of public policy and the law.

 All Australian citizens have a constitutional right to engage in political communication not limited to election periods.